At Bitterroot Audubon, we believe that ordinary citizens can help collect amazing data. Please consider helping us with our WINTER EAGLE PROJECT!!

 -Engage people of many backgrounds in a Citizen Science project

-We have already earned financial support from Bitterroot Audubon, Montana Audubon, National Audubon, the Rapp Family Foundation, and private individuals.
+We have already earned financial support from Bitterroot Audubon, Montana Audubon, National Audubon, the Rapp Family Foundation, Cinnabar Foundation, and private individuals.
 RVRI and MPG Ranch have donated staff time and equipment.
 Through these efforts, we've raised over $10,000 and can fully implement the project in the winter of 2017-2018.
 However, we will still accept donations that will help us with educational aspects of this project, like working with local high school students.
 Please use this PayPal button to donate towards the eagle project.

 Current partners include: